What Are Paper Statement Fees?

 Use a personal finance management tool

-Online services, like Mint, Personal Capital and YNAB aggregate all your accounts on their platforms.
+Online services, like Mint, Empower and YNAB aggregate all your accounts on their platforms.

 You can often take a snapshot of your bank statement and print it off for your records.